ProjectManiacc/TicketingSystem/TicketingSystemSpecification.md

 ### Web application
 The purpose of the web application is to expose the backend's functionality to the users.
 This is the part that the user will directly interact with in the browser.
 This part

-### Backend
-The backend aims to provide the logical components, which will be connected to the web application.
-This is the part responsible for manipulating the database, processing data and requrest authorization.

 ## Functional requirements
 ### General
 - the app allows browsing, creation, updating and deleting tickets.